04 Dec How to Remodel Your Bathroom on a Budget

 Play with Paint

 As is the case with any room in the house, a fresh coat of paint goes a long way toward reinventing your bathroom.
 For most bathrooms, a couple of cans will be plenty, which makes this among the most affordable remodeling tricks.
 If your bathroom is currently decorated in a neutral palette, consider introducing some bright, bold colors, creating an accent wall, or adding stripes or other stenciling.
 But remember, it’s not just the walls that can benefit from a new hue; upgrade cabinets, shelves, mirror frames, and more with just the swipe of a brush.
-Just be sure to apply primer before you paint, and use a semi-gloss, satin, or gloss paint to defend against moisture and make surfaces easier to clean.
+Just be sure to apply primer before you paint, and use a semi-gloss, satin, or glossy paint to defend against moisture and make surfaces easier to clean.

 Turn a Tag Sale Steal into a Statement Piece